Le Touquet: Water and beach sports

 In the post-war years, Le Touquet became particularly well-known thanks to land sailing.
 Le Touquet's beach is well-suited for this kind of sport, as it is very long, straight and is not interrupted by any sort of obstacle.
-In 1909, Louis Blériot started testing his improvised devices near his villa in Hardelot and then commercialised the production of these vehicles under the name of aéroplages.
-Henri Demoury, a miller in the Aisne, discovered the sport while on the Flemish coast and quickly switched to renting out land sail equipment and engineering some of his own, first starting in nearby Merlimont.
-After World War II, Demoury moved to Le Touquet, opened a workshop for land yachts and, in 1956, launched the first land sailing club in France (Blériot Club), which in 2018 counted 180 members in its ranks and had 130 land yachts.
+Henri Demoury, originally a miller in the Aisne, moved to Le Touquet after World War II, opened a workshop for land yachts and, in 1956, launched the first land sailing club in France (Blériot Club, named after the inventor who popularised the sport in Le Touquet's general area), which in 2018 counted 180 members and had 130 land yachts.
 Its longtime director (1995–2013) was Bertrand Lambert, who set the record for the highest speed on land sails while driving on sand (151.55 km/h in Berck), was a three-time world champion in the discipline and served as president of the French Land Sailing Federation (FFCV) for seven years.
 Le Touquet held three international competitions in land sailing: the 3rd edition of the European Land Yachting Championship in 1965 and, in 2006, the 43rd European Championship and 10th World Championship (co-hosted with the town of Gravelines).

-Since about 1955, most of Northern France, including Le Touquet, became interested in beach volleyball, so the town's club frequently participated in regional competitions.
+Since about 1955, beach volleyball became an important activity on the beaches of Northern France, and the local club frequently participated in tournaments with rivals from other seaside resorts.
 Since 2010, the local beach volleyball club holds games for the Série A, the highest national tournament in France in the discipline, and in 2019 it hosted the national cup.
 It was one of 16 preparation bases in France for the 2024 Olympics.